nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 ```

-* `ngOnInit()` - is a lifecycle hook in Angular that is called after the component is constructed and initialized.
-This is a good place to put any initialization logic for your component, for example, setting default values for your component's properties or making API calls to load data.
-The `ngOnInit` method is only called once during the lifecycle of a component, and is called before the component is rendered on the page.
+* `ngOnInit()` -  A method is an Angular life cycle hook that gets triggered once a component is constructed and initialized.
+It provides an ideal spot to perform initialization logic, such as setting default values for component properties or making API requests to fetch data.
+It's important to note that the `ngOnInit()` method is invoked only once during the component's life cycle, and it executes before the component is displayed on the page.

-Lets go back into the files `constructor()`.
-Were going to first set up our websocket connection code for connecting to an assisting Nym Websocket Client, running on port 1978.
+3. Setting up our websocket connection code for connecting to a Nym Websocket Client, requires running on a new port 1978.
+Replace the `constructor()` function with the following:

-Add the new code below inside our already established `constructor()`:

 ```
 constructor(private IPFSService: IpfsService,){